ClusterCockpit/cc-docker/README.md

 * influxdb
 * phpmyadmin

-All settings are configured in `.env`.
-The setup comes with fixture data for a job archive, influxDB, mySQL and a LDAP user directory.
+Settings are configured in `.env`.
+The setup comes with fixture data for a job archive, influxDB, mySQL, and a LDAP user directory.

 ## Known Issues